 Clutter around the house can create unsafe and unsanitary conditions.
 Not only that, it will also make it more difficult for emergency personnel to enter your home in the event of an accident or health problem.
 If you want to remain independent in your golden years, tackling that mess will go a long way towards showing your loved ones you’ll be safe at home.
 You can try to clean up on your own but if you’re having trouble, professional organizers may be able to help you get started.

 Don’t be Afraid of Technology

 Smartphones, tablets and computers aren’t just about mindless entertainment; they can also help you maintain your independence as you age.
 A cell phone or tablet can be the perfect way to stay connected with friends and family, plus it will allow you to easily contact help in case of emergencies.
 Some companies even make gadgets specifically designed for seniors who haven’t used them before, so don’t be afraid to come out of your shell and try something new.

 This February, we encourage you to celebrate National Senior Independence Month by making some positive changes in your life to help you remain independent.
 At American Senior Communities, helping our residents maintain their independence is a high priority.
 If you or a loved one is interested in making the transition to a senior living community, we want you to know that our entire program is designed around providing caring support without being intrusive.
 Your independence is important to you, and it’s important to us as well.
-Visit our Communities Page to find a community near you or contact our Care Coordination Center at (888) 996-8272 to speak to a representative about all the programs we offer that help our residents live out their golden years as independently as possible.
+Visit our Communities Page to find a community near you.